 Why the Sabbatarian Churches of God Don’t Believe in the Trinity Doctrine

-While I generally feel the doctrine of the Trinity is probably valid, I want you to understand why the Sabbatarian Churches of God and some other genuine Christian groups do not believe in the Trinity doctrine, and what makes it at best a secondary doctrine.
-One key thing to consider is that the doctrine itself wasn’t even developed in a rudimentary way until Tertullian (150-225AD) and Origen (250’s AD), and before and even after this time early Judeo-Christians either believed the Holy Spirit was a part of God in some unexplained way, or they simply believed the Holy Spirit was ‘the power of God’.
+I want you to understand why the Sabbatarian Churches of God and some other genuine Christian groups do not believe in the Trinity doctrine, and what makes it at best a secondary doctrine.
+One key thing to consider is that the doctrine itself wasn’t even developed in a rudimentary way until Tertullian (150-225AD) and Origen (250’s AD), and before and even after this time early Judeo-Christians either believed 1) the Holy Spirit was a part of God in some unexplained way, or 2) they simply believed the Holy Spirit was ‘the power of God’.
+I tend to agree with the first interpretation, that the Holy Spirit is a part of God in some unexplained way, based on all the references to the Holy Spirit found in the Bible.
+But the Bible in no way shows the Holy Spirit as being a person as such.
+But if the Holy Spirit was a distinct part of God, it would explain how God is omnipresent throughout the entire universe, and how God, as God the Son, and God the Father could be One God.
 The doctrine of the Trinity didn’t develop amongst the Judeo-Christians of Asia Minor, but amongst the Greco-Roman churches that became the Roman Catholic Church.
 Early post-apostolic fathers (90-140AD) did not embrace the idea of a trinity in their concept of God.
-That historic fact doesn’t necessarily make the doctrine of the trinity wrong, but by the simple fact that it took close to 300 years to “tease out” the doctrine from the Scriptures definitely puts it in the realm of secondary doctrine at best.
-It is the Greco Roman churches under Constantine’s reign that made it a “primary doctrine” (some think, in their attempt to label the Judeo-Christian churches as “heretic”).
-A real primary doctrine would be one that the apostles, like John, would clearly teach in the Scriptures, like the Divinity of Jesus Christ.
-John says in 1st John 2:18-27 that he who denies the Divinity of Christ is not a believer.
-He who teaches that Christ is not God the Son, come in the flesh is an antichrist.
-Now that is a primary doctrine.
-But nowhere in John’s or the other apostolic writings is a similar statement or teaching made about the Holy Spirit.
-So to judge the Sabbatarian Churches of God as heretic because they hold to an earlier belief is very unbiblical and very unsound apologetics.
-That said, let’s learn a little more about the Holy Spirit, and the Holy Spirit’s powerful effect on believers.
-For as Paul said, to have the Spirit is life, and to not have the Spirit is death.
+That historic fact doesn’t necessarily make the concept of the trinity totally wrong, but by the simple fact that it took close to 300 years to “tease out” the doctrine from the Scriptures definitely puts it in the realm of secondary doctrine at best (i.e. God the Father, God the Son, God the Spirit, all one God somehow).
+It is the Greco Roman churches under Constantine’s reign that made the Trinity doctrine a “primary doctrine” (some think, in their attempt to label the Judeo-Christian churches as “heretic”).
+Considering where the doctrine of the trinity came from I can understand why it is such a sore spot with the Sabbath-keeping Churches of God (see http://www.unityinchrist.com/history2/earlychurch3.htm).

 Dwight L. Moody